paratreet/paratreet/README.md

 Dependent git repositories (currently only `utility`) are tracked as git submodules.
 All the following commands are executed from the top level directory.

-1. Intialize and update all submodule folders.
+1. Initialize and update all submodule folders.
 ```
 $ git submodule init
 $ git submodule update